silx-kit/silx/doc/source/sample_code/index.rst

      - .. image:: img/imageview.png
          :height: 150px
          :align: center
-     - Example to show the use of `ImageView` widget.
+     - Example to show the use of :mod:`~silx.gui.plot.ImageView` widget.

        It can be used to open an EDF or TIFF file from the shell command line.

        To view an image file with the current installed silx library:
        ``python examples/imageview.py <file to open>``